 There are no known health impacts from the radio transmissions utilized in Wi-Fi networking.
 All IST-Telecommunications Wi-Fi installations comply fully with campus EH&S safety requirements for non-ionizing radiation.

-For mobile devices, it may be best to purchase a new phone.
-For desktops and laptops, there are many USB 802.11ac adapters which have been proven on campus to provide excellent results.
-Contact CSS IT at (510) 664-9000, submit a ticket online, or email firstname.lastname@example.org for additional assistance.
+The ac and ax standards are designed to be reverse compatible to all previous standards.
+If you wish to take advantage of the upgraded standards it may be best to purchase a new mobile device.
+For desktops and laptops, there are many USB 802.11ac and ax adapters which have been proven on campus to provide excellent results.
+Contact ITCS at (510) 664-9000, submit a ticket online, or email email@example.com for additional assistance.

 Why should I use Wi-Fi instead of a wired connection?